acikogun/winit/README.md

 - any tool automatically installs **git**

 ### TODO
-- Create a global configuration file remove blocking promts for Go.
+- Create a global configuration file to remove blocking promts for Go.